MarkRBest/markrbest.github.io/_posts/2020-12-06-savisky-golay-swings-points.md

 ---

-Swing points are localised high or low prices.
-The reason they are useful is that there is a lot of information that can be derived from them.
+Swing points are localised high or low prices in a time series.
-Swing point often become support/resistance at a later point in time.
-Collections of swing points can be used to identify technical patterns such as ranges, triangles, flags etc. They can also be used for identifying trends and return distributions.
+Swing point can be used to estimate optimal stop loss or take profit orders since they often become support/resistance at a later point in time.
+Collections of swing points can be used to identify technical patterns such as ranges, triangles, flags etc.
+They can also be used for identifying trends and return distributions.
 Having an automated technique to identify swing points reliably is quite useful goal.

 ## Swing Filter

-One useful property of [savitsky-golay][wiki-golay] filter is that it fits so closely to the data without needing to be phase corrected.
+One useful property of [savitsky-golay][wiki-golay] filter is that it fits closely to the data without needing to be phase corrected.
 The results of this is that they can be used to identify swing points.
 If we look at the raw charts of prices with multiple levels of smoothing its possible to see that the difference of smoothed values with different window lengths is pretty stationary.

 ![golay_issue](/assets/2020-12-06/golay-plot.png)

-By adding a threshold for the differences in the two smoothed values its possible to identify peaks.
+By adding a threshold for the differences in the two smoothed values it is possible to identify peaks.
 These peaks in the difference between smoothed values correspond to swing points.
-It's possible to see that in some cases the threshold is crossed multiple times and in these cases I opt to output the most recent of the values.
+It's possible to see that in some cases the threshold is crossed multiple times and in these cases I opt to output the point with the highest deviation.

 ![golay_issue](/assets/2020-12-06/diffs.jpg)